Cash Flow Statement

 Advanced Micro Devices (AMD) Long-Term Debt Repayments (2016 - 2020)

-Advanced Micro Devices filings provide 12 years of Long-Term Debt Repayments readings, the most recent being $200.0 million for Q3 2020.
+Advanced Micro Devices' Long-Term Debt Repayments history spans 12 years, with the latest figure at $200.0 million for Q3 2020.

 • Tracing AMD's Long-Term Debt Repayments over 5 years: stood at $265.0 million in 2016, then crashed by 84.91% to $40.0 million in 2017, then plummeted by 35.0% to $26.0 million in 2018, then surged by 446.15% to $142.0 million in 2019, then skyrocketed by 40.85% to $200.0 million in 2020.